Call Today! Free Immediate Response 818-781-1570

 If you are charged with a felony, you are generally entitled to a preliminary hearing, but not in misdemeanor cases.

-A preliminary hearing is commonly called a “prelim,” a court appearance to determine whether the prosecutor has sufficient probable cause to hold you over to answer.
-Prelims are basically an automatic rubber stamp approval for the District Attorney.
+A preliminary hearing is commonly referred to as a “prelim,” a court appearance to determine whether the prosecutor has sufficient probable cause to hold you over to answer charges.
+Prelims are basically an automatic rubber-stamp approval for the District Attorney.

-However, they offer an advantage for the defendant as their criminal lawyer can see the prosecutor's strategy to obtain a conviction.
+However, they offer an advantage for the defendant, as their criminal lawyer can see the prosecutor's strategy for obtaining a conviction.
 This can help the defense plan a method to fight the case.

-You will be sentenced if convicted as part of a plea bargain or by a judge or jury.
-This could include jail time and fines, or you might be granted probation instead of jail.
+If convicted, you will be sentenced either as part of a plea bargain or by a judge or jury.
+This could include jail time and fines, or you may be granted probation instead of jail time.

-If you have been charged with a crime in Bakersfield or anywhere in Kern County, California, contact our criminal defense attorneys to review the details and legal options moving forward.
+If you have been charged with a crime in Bakersfield or anywhere in Kern County, California, contact our criminal defense attorneys to review the details and discuss your legal options.

-Through a process known as prefiling intervention, we can possibly negotiate with the prosecution to avoid the formal filing of charges in the first place.
+Through a process known as prefiling intervention, we may be able to negotiate with the prosecution to avoid the formal filing of charges altogether.

-Eisner Gorin LLP is a top-rated criminal defense law firm with two office locations in Los Angeles County.
-Our law firm also serves people living in California City, Tehachapi, Delano, Maricopa, McFarland, Taft, and Wasco.
-Contact our office for a consultation at (310) 328-3776.
+Eisner Gorin LLP is a top-rated criminal defense law firm with two offices in Los Angeles County.
+We also serve people living in California City, Tehachapi, Delano, Maricopa, McFarland, Taft, and Wasco.
+Please call our office at (310) 328-3776 to schedule a consultation.

 We speak English, Russian, Armenian, and Spanish.